 The village is a tangle of narrow cobbled streets lined by white-washed houses, their wrought-iron balconies filled with planters of brilliant red geraniums.
 Small plazas provide shady seating while the village bars are popular with visitors who come here to taste the locally produced wine.
 There are also several excellent shops selling pottery and ceramics, including decorative plates with their distinctive Arab design.

 SAYALONGA is situated near the natural parks of the Sierras of Tejeda, Almijara and Alhama.
-It is also part of the Ruta del Sol y Del Vino, a route that passes through various towns of the Comarca.
 As in the other white hill towns of the Axarquia, you'll notice Arabic influence here - the town is famous for its associations with El Cid and its nispera fruit (loquat - small, oval and yellow).

-SALARES situated on the edge of the Tejeda National Park is part of the Ruta Mudejar.
-It is one of many towns in the Axarquia which shows its Arabic heritage clearly, with steep, narrow streets; in some places steps have been added to replace dangerously uneven surfaces.
+SALARES situated on the edge of the Tejeda National Park is one of many towns in the Axarquia which shows its Arabic heritage clearly, with steep, narrow streets; in some places steps have been added to replace dangerously uneven surfaces.
 Other Arabic features are the white-washed house fronts, often decorated with tiles representing the different mysteries of the cross.